daetal-us/grotto/README.md

 _A naive HTTP JSON API for Postgres_

-Minimally-configurable, REST-like interaction with existing data in a postgres database.
+Minimally-configurable, REST-like interaction with a postgres database.

 ## Installation
 ```bash